AtomBench: A Benchmarking Framework for Generative Crystal Reconstruction Models in Conventional Superconductors

 \section{Acknowledgements}

-We thank the Pittsburgh Supercomputer Center (Bridges2) and San Diego Supercomputer Center (Expanse) through allocation DMR140031 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
+We thank the AtomGPTLab cluster for computational support.
+We thank the Pittsburgh Supercomputer Center (Bridges2) and the San Diego Supercomputer Center (Expanse) through allocation DMR140031 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
 We also recognize the computational resources provided by the WVU Research Computing Dolly Sods HPC cluster, which is funded in part by NSF OAC-2117575.
-Support for the West Virginia group came from West Virginia High Education Policy Commission under the call Research Challenge Grand Program 2022, Award RCG 23-007.
+Support for the West Virginia group came from the West Virginia Higher Education Policy Commission under the call Research Challenge Grant Program 2022, Award RCG 23-007.